 VCCA's Moulin à Nef residency program offers a private bedrooms (see photos below), a private studios and concentrated time for creative work to each of four Fellows in residence at any one time.
 Only one prepared meal is offered each week.

 These residencies are available to VCCA Fellows and specially invited French artists.
 Applicants for VCCA France should submit the VCCA France application form .

-Le Moulin à Nef is located in the charming village of Auvillar, a stopover on the pilgrimage to Santiago de Compostela in Spain and designated as one of France's "100 Most Beautiful Villages."
-Le Moulin à Nef is set on the banks of the broad green Garonne River.
-There are clearly visible remnants of medieval hilltop fortifications, monuments that go back centuries, and a Gallo-Roman village as well as numerous nearby medieval structures to explore.
+The Moulin à Nef is located in the charming village of Auvillar, a stopover on the pilgrimage to Santiago de Compostela in Spain and designated as one of France's "100 Most Beautiful Villages."
+The Studio Center is set on the banks of the broad green Garonne River.
+There are clearly visible remnants of medieval hilltop fortifications, monuments that go back centuries, and a Gallo-Roman village, as well as numerous nearby medieval structures to explore.

-Auvillar also has a butcher shop, bakery, pharmacy, tabac, post office and public email access, plus six eateries, ranging from a pizzeria to a four-star restaurant.
+Auvillar has a small grocer, bakery, pharmacy, tabac, post office and several restaurant.
 The region is noted for medieval hamlets, Faience pottery, troubadour singing, cassoulet, foie gras, strawberries, exquisite wines and tantalizing cheeses.
 Auvillar’s weekly market is a highlight.

-Our two buildings are situated at the entrance to the port section of the village.
-The larger building, La Cebo contains four studio spaces, including a fully equipped ceramics studio.
-(To see the studios, click here.)
+VCCA's buildings are situated at the entrance to the port section of the village.
+The larger building, La Cebo contains four studio spaces, including a ceramics studio. ( View Studios.)
 La Cloucado houses the administrative office.

 Photos of the residence, the Maison Vieilhescazes, are below.
 It is named for the previous owner, a theater producer.